saulhdev/ZimLX/res/raw/readme.md

 <table>

 ## Want to contribute?
+If you have knowledge in Java or Kotlin you can participate adding features!.

 you can open issues and I will be happy to work on features you would like to include.